Irena Białówna: After the war

 After the liberation of the camp, she was evacuated to Sweden, but returned to Białystok in September 1945.
 After the war, on her initiative the State Home for Small Children and the Training Center for Social Paediatrics and Obstetrics were created with UNICEF and Swedish funding, as well as paediatric and newborn departments in multiple Białystok hospitals.

 She also ran a private practice, treating children from poor families for free, often supporting them monetarily out of her own pocket.
 Later, she worked, among others as the head of the children's ward of the Provincial Śniadecki Hospital, where the Department and Clinic of Children's Diseases of the Medical University of Bialystok were established.
 She founded and acted as first president of the Białystok Branch of the Polish Paediatric Society.

-Dr Białówna held the position of assistant professor, and resigned after being elected to Sejm in 1957 with 194,010 votes in the Białystok Province.
+Białówna held the position of assistant professor.

+She resigned from University duties after being elected to Sejm in 1957 with 194,010 votes in the Białystok Province.
 There she was active in the Health Committee and the Social Affairs and Social Policy Committee.
 She was a member of the International Paediatric Society, Scientific Council at the Minister of Health and Social Welfare, Scientific Council of the Institute of Mother and Child.

+Personal life and death

+Białówna died in Białystok on 7 February 1982.

+Legacy

 In 1990 the City Council of Białystok named a street in her honour.